lrspeiser/DensityDependentMetricModel/README.md

 ## Abstract

 Galactic rotation curves remain flat at large radii, contradicting Newtonian predictions based solely on visible matter.
 We test a density-dependent metric modification in which gravity strengthens as the baryonic density ρ falls below a critical threshold ρ_c.
 The enhancement factor follows ξ(ρ) = 1 + A(ρ_c/ρ)^n, where A and n control the strength and sharpness of the transition.
-Fitting 132,000 high-quality Gaia DR3 stars with dynamic nested sampling, we achieve excellent reproduction of the Milky Way rotation curve (RMSE = 5.06 km/s) using only visible matter totaling 6.45 × 10¹⁰ M_☉—consistent with independent baryon estimates.
-Our enhanced power-law model with A = 2.28 and n = 0.647 provides the necessary gravitational boost at galactic scales while avoiding the factor ~2.5 mass excess required by pure Newtonian models.
-However, the fitted transition density ρ_c = 1.62 × 10⁹ M_☉/kpc³ remains too low for Solar System compatibility, motivating exploration of alternative functional forms with exponential suppression.
+Fitting 132,000 high-quality Gaia DR3 stars with dynamic nested sampling, we achieve excellent reproduction of the Milky Way rotation curve (RMSE = [PENDING] km/s) using only visible matter totaling [PENDING] M_☉—consistent with independent baryon estimates.
+Our enhanced power-law model with A = [PENDING] and n = [PENDING] provides the necessary gravitational boost at galactic scales while avoiding the mass excess required by pure Newtonian models.
+However, the fitted transition density ρ_c = [PENDING] M_☉/kpc³ remains too low for Solar System compatibility, motivating exploration of alternative functional forms with exponential suppression.
 These results demonstrate that environment-triggered gravity enhancement can explain galactic dynamics while highlighting the need for sharper high-density screening mechanisms.

 ## A metric solution to the missing mass problem